organismal-systems/quant-larval-bio/book/content/expt-methods/AI-classification/README.md

-# Placeholder
+# Chapter\: AI Image Classification

-This is a placeholder.
+This is a placeholder for the AI classification chapter.